-Command Description WriteLn (port : integer; data : string) These APIs both write out a port (and are not new to USB but can be used by the USB).
+Methods Description WriteLn Write 920i 1280 These APIs both write out a port (and are not new to USB but can be used by the USB).
 If writing to the USB drive it will append the string to the end of the currently open file.
 The only difference between the two is the WriteLn sends a carriage return/line feed at the end, and Write does not.
-Write (port : integer; data : string) 920i 1280 Parameters: Port - Whichever port on the indicator the data will be sent out of.
+Method Signature: Function: (port : integer; data : string) Parameters: Port - Whichever port on the indicator the data will be sent out of.
 Port 2 is used for USB.
 Example: see ReadLn.
-GetUSBStatus() : SysCode 920i Returns the most recent status report for the USB port.
+GetUSBStatus 920i Returns the most recent status report for the USB port.
 This is useful for validating a Write or WriteLn.
-Example: Result := GetUSBStatus; GetUSB Assignment() : USBDeviceType 920i Returns the DeviceType currently in use.
-Example: dDevice := GetUSBAssignment; verify the assignment if dDevice = USBFileSystem then WriteLn(3,"USBFlashDrive"); elsif dDevice = USBHostPC then WriteLn(OutPort,"USBHostPC"); elsif dDevice = USBPrinter2 then WriteLn(OutPort,"USBPrinter2"); elsif dDevice = USBPrinter1 then WriteLn(OutPort,"USBPrinter1"); elsif dDevice = USBKeyboard then WriteLn(OutPort,"USBKeyboard"); else WriteLn(OutPort,"Device Unknown"); end if; SetUSB Assignment (device : USBDeviceType ) 920i Selects a secondary device for current use, capturing the current device as primary.
-Parameters: device (see Section 4.0).
-SysCode values returned: SysOk SysDeviceNotFound SysPortBusy Example: SetUSBAssignment(USBHostPC); ReleaseUSB Assignment() 920i Returns the current USB device to the captured primary device.
-SysCode values returned: SysOk SysDeviceNotFound SysPortBusy Example: ReleaseUSBAssignment; IsUSBDevice Present (device : deviceType) 920i Checks to see if the device passed is there or not.
-Parameters: device (see Section 4.0).
-SysCode values returned: SysOk SysDeviceNotFound Example: Result := IsUSBDevicePresent(USBFileSystem); if Result &lt;&gt; SysOk then WriteLn(OutPort, "Flash Drive Not Found"); else WriteLn(OutPort, "SysOK"); end if;
+Example: Result := GetUSBStatus; GetUSB Assignment 920i Returns the DeviceType currently in use.
+Example: dDevice := GetUSBAssignment; verify the assignment if dDevice = USBFileSystem then WriteLn(3,"USBFlashDrive"); elsif dDevice = USBHostPC then WriteLn(OutPort,"USBHostPC"); elsif dDevice = USBPrinter2 then WriteLn(OutPort,"USBPrinter2"); elsif dDevice = USBPrinter1 then WriteLn(OutPort,"USBPrinter1"); elsif dDevice = USBKeyboard then WriteLn(OutPort,"USBKeyboard"); else WriteLn(OutPort,"Device Unknown"); end if; SetUSB Assignment 920i Selects a secondary device for current use, capturing the current device as primary.
+Method Signature: Function: (device : USBDeviceType ) Parameters: device (see Section 4.0).
+SysCode values returned: SysOk SysDeviceNotFound SysPortBusy Example: SetUSBAssignment(USBHostPC); ReleaseUSB Assignment 920i Returns the current USB device to the captured primary device.
+SysCode values returned: SysOk SysDeviceNotFound SysPortBusy Example: ReleaseUSBAssignment;